 When I first started working for myself, it never once occurred to me that I could or should fire a client.
 I’d worked as an employee for years and employees are the ones who get fired not the other way around – plus I was new at freelancing and thought it was important to take all the work I was offered.
 Rookie mistake…

-It took having a nightmare client combined with a timely and eye-opening article on the types of clients you should dump for me to realise that, not only could I now call the shots about who I worked with, but that some clients could actually destroy my business.
+It took having a nightmare client combined with a timely and eye-opening article on the types of clients you should ditch for me to realise that, not only could I now call the shots about who I worked with, but that a bad client could actually destroy my business.

 This is the most important one in my opinion.
-The first client I fired used to both micro-manage me yet not give me enough information to do my job properly.
-I’d just started out, she was paying me a lot of money (and was never late in paying me) but I actively disliked going to her house to do the work and wasn’t enjoying my new life as a VA at all.
+The first client I fired used to micro-manage me and yet also didn’t give me enough information to do my job properly.

-The article I read said that people who knock your confidence will destroy your business from within, that most people when they start out freelancing have some doubt in their abilities (I did at this point) and these clients only confirm your (unfounded yet natural) suspicions that you’re not good enough.
+It also said that most people when they start out freelancing have some (unfounded yet natural) doubt in their abilities and these clients will only confirm your suspicions that you’re an impostor and not good enough.

-Get rid of the client instead or you’ll enter a spiral of doubt and your business will implode.
+So get rid of a confidence-knocker client or you could enter a spiral of doubt until your business implodes.

 Rubbish or unsuitable work

-Having the work alone isn’t enough – you went freelance for a reason!
+Just having work isn’t enough… you left your job to go freelance for a reason!